aqaPayam/GAN_VAE_PyTorch/README.md

-# GAN and VAE Implementation - Deep Learning Course by Dr. Soleymani
+# GAN and VAE Implementation

 ## Repository Overview
 This repository contains the implementation of two popular generative models: **Generative Adversarial Networks (GAN)** and **Variational AutoEncoders (VAE)**.
 These implementations are part of a homework assignment for Dr. Soleymani's deep learning course.
 The models are trained on the MNIST dataset, which consists of grayscale images of handwritten digits.